MetaMask/core/docs/reviewing-release-prs.md

 Finally, look over the changelogs one more time to ensure that they aren't missing anything.
 There are three ways that entries could get omitted:

-- Although the `create-release-branch` tool helps to autopopulate changelog entries, it does not remove the human element entirely, and it is possible that the creator of the release PR may have inadvertently removed some entries before pushing up the branch.
+1. Although the `create-release-branch` tool helps to autopopulate changelog entries, it does not remove the human element entirely, and it is possible that the creator of the release PR may have inadvertently removed some entries before pushing up the branch.
-- While a release PR is open, more changes may be made to packages that are already planned for release.
+2. While a release PR is open, pull requests may be merged to `main` which make more changes to packages that are already planned for release.
-- Finally, if the version of a package in the monorepo is updated, the manifests of any dependents of that package will be updated so that they match the same version.
-This is unusual because bumps to dependencies usually happen _before_ a release PR, but is essential to document just the same.
+3. Finally, if the version of a package in the monorepo is updated, the manifests of any dependents of that package will automatically be updated so that they match the same version.
+This is unusual because bumps to dependencies usually happen _before_ a release PR, but is essential to document these bumps in the changelogs.

 Therefore, review the [changes committed since the previous release](#review-changes) and look for changed versions of workspace dependencies.
 If any are missing from changelogs, notify the creator of the release PR so that they can add them, offering a suggestion as appropriate.